 On April 1, 2012, I started my period.
-I had been dealing with “the change” for 10 years, which included horrible heavy periods.
+I had been dealing with “the change” for 10 years, which included horrible, heavy periods.
 But this time, it was different.
-Because of his condition, and that we were on the truck, combined with assuming it was “the change” (hopefully the end of it all) – I just continued on through July–still having a heavy period– with not ONE day off since April 1.
+Because of his condition and the fact that we were on the truck, combined with assuming it was “the change” (hopefully the end of it all), I just continued on through July–still having a heavy period– with not ONE day off since April 1.

 That afternoon, we were resting at the house, and my phone rang.
 Dr Tobin said, “Margaret, when my patients have a blood level of less than 9, I have them go to the hospital and receive blood.
 Yours is at 5.
 You will be at the hospital in the morning at 7 a.m.”